jina-ai/finetuner/README.md

 # Finetuner Client API

-This package implements a client for creating and running fine-tuning experiments.
+This package implements a client API for creating and running fine-tuning experiments.